-However, over the years, and thanks to articles published by creationist organizations, Ivanov's weird experiments were conflated with Stalin, who supposedly asked scientists to breed a race of man-ape hybrid soldiers who would be super strong and serve in an enormous Soviet army.
+Over the years, and thanks to articles published by creationist organizations, Ivanov's weird experiments were conflated with Stalin, who supposedly asked scientists to breed a race of man-ape hybrid soldiers who would be super strong and serve in an enormous Soviet army.
 Such plans were never on Stalin's radar; indeed, such a fighting force was never even of interest to Ivanov.
-All he wanted to do was to prove that the creation of a humanzee was possible.
+All he wanted to do was prove the creation of a humanzee was possible.

 Josef Stalin is an easy mark upon which to place blame for a multitude of evils because - in many cases - he actually was guilty.
-But the suggestion that he encouraged, funded, or otherwise directed a project to create a hybrid race of human-ape people who would serve as super warriors in the Soviet Army is not only patently absurd, but it is also false.
+But the suggestion that he encouraged, funded, or otherwise directed a project to create a hybrid race of human-ape people who would serve as super warriors in the Soviet Army is not only patently absurd, but also false.

-According to researcher Eric Michael Johnson, the creationist publications were basing their claims on a single journal article written by Russian scientist, Kirill Rossiianov.
-Since academic journals are typically peer-reviewed, the source seemed legitimate, until one read the original article and realized that Rossiianov was writing about the earlier Russian scientist, Ilya Ivanov, who had indeed conducted or attempted to conduct some experiments on artificially inseminating female chimpanzees with human sperm, as well as inseminating human females with chimpanzee sperm.
+Creationist publications based their claims of Stalin's culpability on a single journal article written by Russian scientist, Kirill Rossiianov.
+Since academic journals are typically peer-reviewed, the source seemed legitimate, until one read the original article and realized Rossiianov was writing about the earlier Russian scientist, Ilya Ivanov, who had indeed conducted - or attempted to conduct - some experiments on artificially inseminating female chimpanzees with human sperm, as well as inseminating human women with chimpanzee sperm.

 Ilya Ivanov was a highly respected scientist with a keen dedication to the wild and wonderful new world of scientific possibilities brought on at the turn of the 20th century.
-Despite - or maybe because of - his passion, Ivanov didn't necessarily ask if something should be done, even if it was technically possible.
+Despite - or perhaps because of - his passion, Ivanov didn't necessarily ask if something should be done, even if it was technically possible.
 So, he had a bit of a problem with ethics.

-Moreover, anyone who thinks that Soviet leadership convinced Ivanov to explore the possibilities of human-ape hybrids needs to look further back in Ivanov's past, since he was talking, writing, and lecturing about a possible human-ape crossbreed as early as 1910.
+Moreover, anyone who thinks Soviet leadership convinced Ivanov to explore the possibilities of human-ape hybrids needs to look further back in Ivanov's past, since he was talking, writing, and lecturing about a possible human-ape crossbreed as early as 1910.

-During the heady years following the 1917 Bolshevik Revolution, Ivanov thought the time might be right to approach the new regime for funding.
-This was not to develop super warriors, but to conduct general artificial insemination procedures similar to those he had already done; though, of course, this time it would be far more controversial since humans were involved.
-He didn't get much support, and none of it came from Stalin.
+During the years following the 1917 Bolshevik Revolution, Ivanov thought the time might be right to approach the new regime for funding.
+This was not to develop super-warriors, however, but to conduct general artificial insemination procedures similar to those he had already done; though, of course, this time it would be far more controversial since humans were involved.
+But he didn't gain much support, and none of it came from Stalin.